How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 tire pressure decal verification

-After you’ve ruled out gauge or valve issues, check that the tire pressure decal is correctly placed and oriented on the driver’s side door jamb so you can read it easily with the door open.
-You want a proper sticker that’s visible, readable, and intact; that guarantees you can act swiftly and safely.
-Verify front and rear pressure listings match the vehicle manual, and confirm the decal faces outward without obstruction.
+After ruling out gauge or valve issues, check that the tire pressure decal is correctly placed and oriented on the driver’s side door jamb.
+It should be easy to read with the door open.
+A proper sticker is visible, readable, and intact, so you can act quickly and safely.
+Confirm the front and rear pressure listings match the vehicle manual, and make sure the decal faces outward without obstruction.

-• Inspect placement: decal should sit on the driver’s door jamb, not folded or peeling.
+• Inspect placement: the decal should sit on the driver’s door jamb, not folded or peeling.

-• Check orientation: text must face outward and read left-to-right when the door’s open.
+• Check orientation: text must face outward and read left-to-right when the door is open.

 • Confirm content: front and rear tire pressure values must be present and legible.